-This is another readily available ingredient that works well as an egg replacer.
-It is well suited to baked goods like cakes, biscuits and brownies.
-The end result will be a denser cake that’s pleasantly moist so long as it isn’t over cooked.
+Mashed banana is another common ingredient that works well as an egg replacer.
+It is well suited to baked goods like cakes, biscuits, and brownies.
+The result will be a denser cake that’s moist so long as it isn’t overcooked.

-Keep in mind that banana has a strong flavor that can overwhelm or detract from the other flavors easily.
+Banana has a strong flavor that can overwhelm or detract from the other ingredients.
 If you’re baking for someone that hates banana, this option may be best to avoid.

 How to use: Measure ¼ cup mashed banana to replace one egg.

-Chia seeds have an interesting, gelatinous texture when added to water.
+Chia seeds have a gelatinous texture when added to water.
 They have a similar consistency to eggs and are a popular option for baking.

 First, use a mortar and pestle to grind the chia seeds into a powder.
-If you want an easier option, buy the powder from a health store.
-Then add the powder to water and leave for 15 minutes to combine.
+If you want a simpler option, buy chia powder from a health store.
+Then add it to water and leave for 15 minutes to combine.
 Mixing isn’t necessary.

-Chia seeds are a good option when you’re baking muffins, bread, cookies and pancakes.
-I find they don’t work as well when you require a light, airy cake with lift.
+Chia seeds are a good option when you’re baking muffins, bread, cookies, and pancakes.
+I find they don’t work as well when you need a light, airy cake with lift.
 The chia mixture tends to result in a denser final product.

 How to use: Measure 1 Tbsp of chia seeds with ¼ cup water to replace one egg.

-Although I have never used this type of egg replacer, I hear mixed reviews about their effectiveness.
+There are mixed reviews about the effectiveness of egg replacers.
 They can work well in some baked foods, but don’t expect them to be a magic bullet that works in every recipe.

-Trial and error will play a big part in your learning, as will lots of research.
-You’ll soon learn which brands work best and what they can be used for.
+Research, combined with trial and error, will play a big part in your learning.
+You’ll soon discover which brands work best and their application in the kitchen.